-Android 10 went out live two months ago, smartphone users still Google search every day to see if their device is lucky enough to get the latest Android update.
+Since the release of Android 10 back in September last year, users Google search every day to see if their device is lucky enough to get the latest Android update.

-But Xiaomi users, on the other hand, are not nearly as excited about Android 10 as they are about MIUI 11 — the next-gen OS update for Xiaomi and Redmi devices.
+But Xiaomi users, on the other hand, were not as nearly excited about Android 10 as they were about MIUI 11 — the next-gen OS update for Xiaomi and Redmi devices.

 Let’s look at some of the main aspects of the MIUI 11 such as MIUI 11 release date, features and the list of supported Mi and Redmi devices.
 In a nutshell, everything you need to know about the upcoming MIUI update.